wheelbytesec/wheelbytesec/README.md

 - 👋 Hi, I’m @wheelbytesec
 - 👀 I’m interested in Cybersecurity, OSINT, Network Engineering, and Creative Writing
-- 🌱 I’m currently learning Cybersecurity stuffs in preperation for my C|EH
+- 🌱 I’m currently learning Cybersecurity stuffs in preperation for my OSCP
 - 💞️ I’m looking to collaborate on anything!
 Reach out!
 - 📫 How to reach me wheelbytesec@protonmail.com
 - ⚡ Fun fact:  Some species of moth, like the Luna moth, don't have mouths and therefore can't eat!
 They live only for about a week, relying on the energy they stored as caterpillars.
 Kinda like me on a workday with coffee.